-a) Can the subdivision be adequately serviced in terms of domestic wastewater disposal, such that the effects on groundwater and surface water quality will be no more than minor?
+a) Can the new level of residential activity be adequately serviced in terms of domestic wastewater disposal, such that the effects on groundwater be no more than minor and ensure that there are no cross boundary effects ?

 5. STATUTORY PROVISIONS